zechariahkasina/agentic-ai-terminology/README.md

 ### **Agent Collaboration**
 The ability of multiple agents to work together, share information, and coordinate actions to solve problems that require diverse skills or perspectives.

+### **Agent-to-Agent (A2A) Protocol**
+An open standard that defines how AI agents can discover, communicate, and collaborate with each other across different platforms and implementations, enabling seamless inter-agent communication.

+### **Agents as Tools**
+An architectural pattern where specialized AI agents are wrapped as callable functions (tools) that can be used by other agents, creating a hierarchical structure with orchestrator agents coordinating specialized tool agents.

+### **Swarm Intelligence**
+A collaborative agent orchestration system where multiple agents work together as a team with shared context and working memory, enabling autonomous coordination, dynamic task distribution, and collective intelligence.

+### **Agent Swarm**
+A specific implementation of swarm intelligence where agents operate with self-organizing capabilities, tool-based coordination, and emergent intelligence through shared context and autonomous collaboration.

 ### **Feedback Loop**
 A mechanism where an agent learns from the results of its actions and adjusts future behavior accordingly, enabling continuous improvement.